janbarari/gradle-analytics-plugin/docs/setup.md

 <br/>
 <strong>Important Notes</strong><br/>

 - The plugin will create one automatically if there isn't an SQLite database.
-You only need to fill in the `name` and `path`.
+You only need to fill in the `name` and `path` (Recommended).
 - Both `sqlite / mysql` can be used to config `local` or `ci` databases.
-- The `local` or `ci` database can be skipped if don't need analytics on each of them.
+- Both `local` and `ci` configs are optional.
 - If using the plugin in your CI/CD make sure the `CI=true` environment variable exists in your CI system environments and the `ci` database is configured.
 - The `outputPath` can be skipped, it will generate the report inside the project build directory.
+- By enabling `isTrackAllBranchesEnabled` analytics will be kicked on all branches.
+- `isEnabled` and `isTrackAllBranchesEnabled` are not mandatory since they have default values.

 <br/>